Find businesses who can help you enjoy dog walking in areas managed by DOC.

-The Gibbston River Trail is a walking and mountain bike track that stretches 11km from the historic Kawarau Suspension Bridge along the south bank of the Kawarau River to Waitiri Creek Wines.
+The Gibbston River Trail is a walking and mountain bike track that stretches 11km from the historic Kawarau Suspension Bridge along the south bank of the Kawarau River.

 Walk or cycle along the banks of the Clutha River near Lake Wanaka.

 Oteake Conservation Park - Traverse the tops of mountains, has a range of tramping and mountain biking tracks to explore the park.

 Outdoor pursuits in the park include walking/tramping, mountain biking, four wheel driving, angling, backcountry skiing, horse riding and hunting.